 Related Resource: What Can B2B Industrial Marketers Learn From B2C Companies?

 Effective Brand Marketing Establishes An Emotional Connection

 Successful branding helps to foster an emotional connection to your company.
-Once you establish what your brand is and what it stands for, you can then focus on creating messaging that speaks to people’s needs and desires on a subtly emotional level.
+Once you establish what your brand is and what it stands for, you can then create messaging that speaks to people’s needs and desires on a subtly emotional level.

 Think about Apple, for example.
-The level of anticipation that awaits every new product launch is not rational, and the loyalty that people feel for their iPhones is incredible.
-Apple hones in on and reinforces this emotional loyalty through their advertising and messaging.
+The anticipation level that awaits every new product launch is not rational, and the loyalty that people feel for their iPhones is incredible.
+Apple hones in on and reinforces this emotional loyalty through its advertising and messaging.

 A Strong Brand Will Make It Easier To Build Trust